-The City implemented the following efforts to obtain a broad range of resident input during the preparation of the 2019-20 Annual Action Plan:
+The City implemented its Citizen Participation Plan to obtain a broad to obtain a broad range of resident input during the preparation of the 2020-21 Annual Action Plan (See amended Citizen Participation Plan - Attachment 3):

 Community Meetings: On February 21, 2019, the City Council established the Community Development Advisory Committee (CDAC), a five-member committee of City resident charged with evaluating and recommending public service grant for the Council's consideration.
-On February 22, 2019, an informal meeting was held by the City to advise potential committee members and public service grant applicants of the upcoming committee appointment and grant application process.
-On March 22, 2019, the newly-appointed CDAC held its first meeting at which grant applicants presented their request for public service grant funding and the Committee accepted additional public input regarding CDBG public service grant funding.
-Finally, on March 28, 2019, the CDAC meet for a second time to hear additional public input regarding CDBG public service grant funding.
+On January 13, 2020, an informal meeting was held by the City to provide basic CDBG information and advise committee members, public service grant applicants and community of the upcoming grant application process.
+On March 2, 2020, CDAC held its first meeting at which grant applicants presented their request for public service grant funding and the Committee accepted additional public input regarding CDBG public service grant funding.
+Finally, on March 9, 2020, the CDAC meet for a second time to hear additional public input regarding CDBG public service grant funding.
 The Committee also developed funding recommendations for the City Council's consideration.

-Notices/Website: On April 2, 2019, a notice was published in the Press Enterprise announcing the required 30-day public comment period for the draft 2019-2020 Annual Action Plan.
-The notice also announced 2019-2020 public hearing to be held by the City Council.
-See Attachment 1, for a copy of the notice and a summary of public comments.
+Notices/Website: On March 17, 2020, a notice was published in the Press Enterprise announcing the required 30-day public comment period for the draft 2020-2021 Annual Action Plan.
+The notice also announced 2020-2021 public hearing to be held by the City Council on April 16.
+See Attachment 2, for a copy of the notice and a summary of public comments (no comments were received).

-Public Hearings: Consistent with HUD's regulations, the City Council held a public hearing at a regularly noticed and scheduled meeting (May 2, 2019) to obtain public input regarding the draft Annual Action Plan and the proposed use of 2019-20 CDBG funds, and to authorize staff to submit the document to HUD.
+Public Hearings: Consistent with HUD's regulations, the City Council held a public hearing at a regularly noticed and scheduled meeting (April 16, 2020) to obtain public input regarding the draft Annual Action Plan and the proposed use of 2020-21 CDBG funds, and to authorize staff to submit the document to HUD.
+No comments were received.